Skip to main content

 [LOCAL-OUTPUT-PATH]

-If the ETag matches (the object has not changed), the command returns an error wrapping the 304 Not Modified response.
+If the ETag matches (the object hasn’t changed), the command returns an error that wraps the 304 Not Modified response.

 Conditional writes

-Conditional writes prevent accidental overwrites by requiring a precondition to be met before PutObject, CompleteMultipartUpload, CopyObject, or RenameObject modifies an object.
-If the precondition fails, the server returns 412 Precondition Failed and the object is not modified.
+Conditional writes prevent accidental overwrites by requiring that a precondition holds before PutObject, CompleteMultipartUpload, CopyObject, or RenameObject modifies an object.
+If the precondition fails, the server returns 412 Precondition Failed and doesn’t modify the object.
 RenameObject supports a richer set of conditional headers, including separate source and destination preconditions and time-based conditions.
 See RenameObject conditionals for details.
-Two patterns are supported:
+Conditional writes support two patterns:

 PatternHeaderValueBehavior

-Compare-and-swapIf-MatchETag stringWrite only if the object’s current ETag matches
+Compare-and-swapIf-MatchETag valueWrite only if the object’s current ETag matches.

 For full header constraints, see Conditional writes in the S3 API reference.